M0H4IMIN/Compression-Playground/README.md

 ## 📄 License

-This project is licensed under the MIT License — see below for details.
+This project is licensed under the MIT License.

 ```
 MIT License